 The State Championship Meet is coming up.
 My school coach is only marginally interested in this meet, as there is no chance Gables can win, too many better teams from Gainesville and Jacksonville.
 He already agreed to let me swim different events.
 Scott is discouraged about his chances in the 500.
-He needs to drop his time to 4:42 after already dropping five seconds to 4:50 in the City meet against me.
+He needs to drop his time to 4:42 after already dropping ten seconds to 4:50 in the City meet against me.
 I set out to help his confidence.
 I tell him he has nothing to lose in this race, as he is not a favorite.
 In distance races, the best strategy is the pace you set.
 We practice endlessly learning how to swim at a set pace and how to quicken that pace as we get into better shape.
 When we had gone 4:50, we averaged 58 seconds per hundred.
 In order to beat 4:42, he would have to set a 56 second hundred pace with a 55 second first hundred and a 55 second last 100.
 I know he will be unable to bring home a faster last hundred.
 Knowing he likes to go out hard but finds it hard to ‘kick’ it home, I suggest he totally throw out the pace strategy for this one race.

 “Remember how you burned me on our Bay race from the key to the shore?
 Use that strategy at State.
 Instead of setting a reasonable pace, go out like a mad man, bringing it home as best you can.
 You’re in incredible shape.
 I bet you’ll be able to hold them off.
 They’re nothing but human automatons, anyway.”